kazunori279/bigquery-fluentd-docker-sample/README.md

 ## Inside Dockerfile and td-agent.conf

 If you take a look at the [Dockerfile](Dockerfile), you can learn how the Docker container has been configured.
-After preparing an Ubuntu image, it installs Fluentd, nginx and the bigquery plugin.
+After preparing an Ubuntu image, it installs Fluentd, nginx and the [fluent-plugin-bigquery](https://github.com/kaizenplatform/fluent-plugin-bigquery).

 ```
 FROM ubuntu:12.04